UrbanAnalyst/dodgr/README.md

-R package for efficient calculation of many-to-many pairwise distances on dual-weighted directed graphs, for aggregation of flows throughout networks, and for highly realistic routing through street networks.
+R package for efficient calculation of many-to-many pairwise distances on dual-weighted directed graphs, for aggregation of flows throughout networks, and for highly realistic routing through street networks (time-based routing considering incline, turn-angles, surface quality, everything).

 ## What’s so special?

 Four aspects.
-First, while other packages exist for calculating distances on directed graphs, notably [`igraph`](https://igraph.org/r), even this otherwise fabulous package does not (readily) permit analysis of *dual-weighted* graphs.
+First, while other packages exist for calculating distances on directed graphs, notably [`igraph`](https://igraph.org/r), even that otherwise fabulous package does not (readily) permit analysis of *dual-weighted* graphs.
 Dual-weighted graphs have two sets of weights for each edge, so routing can be evaluated with one set of weights, while distances can be calculated with the other.
 A canonical example is